metaver5o/blueborne/README.md

 # this is not functional yet

 however, we are working hard on it <br>
-so please dont open issues expecting this to the job for you <br>
+so please dont open issues expecting this to do the job for you <br>
 keep in mind we are really interested in make this exploit available <br>
 <b>PRs are mostly welcomed</b>, as well helpful insights <br>